spacebeam/research/site/content/waves.md

-Title: Waves of the Past
+Title: Waves of the past
 Date: 2017-07-16 16:20
 Category: Chaos